Myrtle Hill Cemetery: 2017 Confederate monument vandalism

-In December 2017, the Confederate monument atop Myrtle Hill was vandalized.
+In December 2017, the Rome Confederate Monument atop Myrtle Hill was vandalized.
 The monument was initially an urn and was erected 1887 by the "Women of Rome" to honor the Confederate veterans of Rome.
 The urn was replaced by a statue of a soldier in 1909.
 In 2017, a vandal or vandals knocked off its hands and the rifle, along with bashing in its face.
 The vandal or vandals responsible were never apprehended.